xLeviadeer/MCLCE-Texture-Builder/README.md

 # Frontend Information
 The frontend barely works and is pretty much thrown together.
 It's super unorganized and I can't even remember what exactly it does.
 It takes input from the users, ensures certain settings can only be selected if other settings are right and then executes a process over the command line to the python_builder Entry_Program.exe to translate textures.

+The program continues to be slowly designed moving away from the frontend, where most critical functions are handled in the backend, meaning that anyone can develop their own frontend on top of the backend to make implementation of this program easier.